twbattaglia/tumor-microbiome/README.md

 ## Analysis Overview
 The analysis performed on includes:

-- Data preprocessing
+- Data pre-processing
 - Exploratory data analysis (EDA)
 - Statistical analysis
-- Results interpretation

 ## Files
 The repository includes the following files:

 - `data/`: Directory containing the dataset files.
+(Note: DNA/RNA metrics are not available )
 - `figures/`: Directory containing the results of the analysis.
 - `mapping-analysis.Rmd`: Markdown file providing an overview of the mapping analysis.